 Don’t buy things for Christmas, Easter or birthdays in advance if you will be tempted to eat them.
 Why buy it twice just because you had no restraint?
 This will help you lose weight too!

-Don’t get buy one get one free offers just because they are on offer, if you won’t use it or don’t need it then don’t buy it.
+Don’t get buy one get one free offer just because they are on offer, if you won’t use it or don’t need it then don’t buy it.

 Do not buy prepared vegetables if you have time to prepare them yourself.